-Clay and his fiercely independent, adopted teenage daughter Jenna look forward to their upcoming "homeland tour" to Russia, though Jenna's motives are beyond what Clay ever could have imagined.
-When she goes missing in Russia, his worst fears come true.
-And that's when he learns she is not the little girl he thought she was.
-Their only hope now is to catch the Last Train Out.
+Clay and his adopted daughter, Jenna, look forward to their upcoming "homeland tour" to Russia.
+His intentions are pure.
+Hers, not so much.
+When she goes missing, his worst fears are realized.
+She is not the innocent little girl he thought she was.
+Not even close.
+Their only hope now, with or without her approval, is to catch the Last Train Out.

 "This novel might be "historical fiction" or "Faction" since it's created from facts (at least according to the Internet).
 It is a compilation of pretty much all current "conspiracy" ideas put in story form.
 There are 5 parts.
 It started with Ken who was unfamiliar with "conspiracies" being put into the world of them.
 He met a Daniel and the Daniel's sister, Margot, who were involved in a New World Order conspiracy.
 The story was how Ken jumped into the whole thing, how the New World Order came to be, how it affected the world, and how it was defeated."